Wireless Function Notes

 To optimize the performance of the transmitter, it is recommended that you use the transmitter under the following conditions:

-- To establish connection in infrastructure mode, use of 5 GHz channels and an IEEE 802.11ac-compliant access point are recommended.
-If you use channels on the 2.4 GHz band, sufficient transmission rates may not be secured for communication.
+- To establish connection in infrastructure mode, it is recommended that you use channels in the 5 GHz bandwidth through an access point that is compliant with the IEEE802.11ac standards.
+If you use channels in the 2.4 GHz bandwidth, sufficient transmission rates may not be secured for communication.

 - To establish connection in camera access point mode, using channels in the 5 GHz bandwidth is recommended.
 If you use channels in the 2.4 GHz bandwidth, the performance may not be as good as expected.
 If the communication speed is too slow, using infrastructure mode is recommended.